planetfederal/desktop-documentation/docs/source/install/osx.rst

 Prerequisites
 -------------

 Boundless Desktop can run on any recent hardware/software combination.
-See `Mac system requirements <system_requirements.osx>`_ for more details.
+See :ref:`system_requirements.osx` for more details.

 Install
 -------